Myanmar death toll mounts amid protests, military crackdown

 In areas controlled by the Karen, more than a dozen civilians have been killed and over 20,000 displaced since March 27, according to the Free Burma Rangers, a relief agency operating in the region.

-About 3,000 Karen fled to Thailand, but many returned under unclear circumstances.
+About 3,000 Karen fled to Thailand, but many have returned under unclear circumstances.
 Thai authorities said they went back voluntarily, but aid groups say they are not safe and many are hiding in the jungle and in caves on the Myanmar side of the border.

 More than a dozen minority groups have sought greater autonomy from the central government for decades, sometimes through armed struggle.
 Several of the major groups - including the Kachin, the Karen and the Rakhine Arakan Army - have denounced the coup and said they will defend protesters in their territories.